Dozens killed and hundreds burned in Bangladesh depot disaster - The Boston Globe

 Shahadat Hossain, the senior government official for Sitakunda, said that a large amount of hydrogen peroxide may have been stored at the depot, along with other goods.
 “We cannot say anything further right now,” he said.

 Hundreds of people were admitted to Chittagong Medical College Hospital, said Dr. Mohammed Elias Chowdhury, civil surgeon for Chattogram, which is also known as Chittagong.
 “Many of them are critical,” he said.
-“Some people have 60 to 70% burns on their bodies.”
+“Some people have 60 to 70 percent burns on their bodies.”

 Photographs from the hospital showed wounded people laid out on the floor, waiting for treatment.
 Chowdhury said all leave had been canceled for doctors and other staff members at the hospital.

-Hasan Mahmud Arafat, 25, a university student who volunteered to help at the hospital, said all beds in the burn units were full and that ambulance sirens had blared all night.
+Hasan Mahmud Arafat, 25, a university student who volunteered to help at the hospital, said all beds in the burn units were full, and that ambulance sirens had blared all night.
+Many people came to the hospital to donate blood, he said.

-“I saw thousands of people come to the hospital to donate blood,” he said.
-“I saw locals come to the hospital with hand fans — they were fanning the patients who were waiting to get a bed or who were admitted to the makeshift beds.”
+“I saw locals come to the hospital with hand fans,” Arafat said.
+“They were fanning the patients who were waiting to get a bed or who were admitted to the makeshift beds.”

 Advertisement